220.127.116.11 Waiving a small debt

-Act reference: FA(Admin)Act section 99 Waiver of small debt, section 84 Deductions from debtor's FTB, section 84A Setting off FA against debt owed, section 87A Setting off debts of an approved child care service against child care service payments
+Act reference: FA(Admin)Act section 99 Waiver of small debt, section 84 Deductions from debtor's FTB, section 84A Setting off family assistance against debt owed, section 87A Setting off debts of an approved provider against child care service payments

 SSAct section 1231 Deductions from debtor's pension, benefit or allowance

 In determining whether it is cost effective to pursue the recovery of a debt the following factors should be considered: